WebAssembly/design/Rationale.md

-* When all relevant hardware implement features the same way then there's no need to add nondeterminism to WebAssembly when realistically there's only one mapping from WebAssenbly expression to ISA-specific operators.
+* When all relevant hardware implement features the same way then there's no need to add nondeterminism to WebAssembly when realistically there's only one mapping from WebAssembly expression to ISA-specific operators.
 One such example is floating-point: at a high-level most basic instructions follow IEEE-754 semantics, it is therefore not necessary to specify WebAssembly's floating-point operators differently from IEEE-754.